tanteckfang/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the `Telehandle` mechanism behaves at each step.

 Step 1.
 The user wishes to add a new contact with their desired `Telehandle`.
-They execute the `add` command: add n/john p/98765432 th/@john2.
+They execute the `add` command: `add n/john p/98765432 th/@john2`.

 Step 2.
 The `LogicManager` receives this command string and passes it to the `AddressBookParser`.